edinaldopsj/my-auction-house/README.md

-# AIRCNC - 2021 - Frontend
+# React's My Auction House - 2021 - Frontend
-2021 Version of Bootcamp projetct AirCNC - Find a spot!
+My React's Auction house code challenge - in development.
 ## Available Scripts

 In the project directory, you can run: